 The White Iron Chain of Lakes is renowned for its clean water, good fishing, and wonderful recreational opportunities.
-For many of us, fishing and recreation in the White Iron Chain of Lakes is one of life’s greatest pleasures.
-For others, the health and vibrancy of this unique water resource is much more critical…it is a passion and way of life.
-We need your help to insure that the waters of this chain of lakes remains clean and pure forever.
+For many of us, fishing and recreation in the White Iron Chain of Lakes are one of life’s greatest pleasures.
+For others, the health and vibrancy of this unique water resource are much more critical…it is a passion and way of life.
+We need your help to ensure that the waters of this chain of lakes remain clean and pure forever.

 The methods for preventing the spread of AIS are simple and do not take much time.
 These invasive plants and animals “hitch a ride” on our boats, trailers, jet skis, fishing gear, and other recreational gear.
 Anglers, boaters, and other watercraft users MUST TAKE ACTION to prevent the spread of invasive species into the White Iron Chain.
 Cleaning your equipment properly is the best preventative measure for stopping the spread of AIS.

 The simple solution is: CLEAN, DRAIN, DRY all watercraft and equipment every time before transporting it.